First Steps in the Strategic Brand Narrative

 Every word discussed, whispered, discarded, or written in the narrative process, in the vocabulary or in the voice, is an extension of content strategy — even if it is not strategic that day.

 As I said earlier in this post that I am working on a framework, let me come back to the role of content strategy in strategic brand narrative, in another post.

 PS: I talked about shared understanding (in shared vocabulary) of business success goals in a meetup that I hosted early this year.
-Here is an edited transcript of that meetup.
+Here are the slides from the meetup.